JesperDramsch/advent-of-code/2023/README.md

 -   `TypeError: unsupported operand type(s) for *: 'int' and 'Hand'` wanted to access the bid attribute of the hand, but got sloppy
 -   `KeyError: 'J'` forgot that there are hands without Jokers...
 -   `IndexError: list index out of range` got a hand full of jokers...

+### 2023-12-08

+-   `AttributeError: 'list' object has no attribute 'split'`
+-   Accidentally re-ran A for part B